Arvem64/TSM/README.md

 The Setup is located in ~LocalFolder~\TrainingSessions\TrainingSessions\bin\Release\net8.0-windows folder.

-NB : The business logic is to be customized based on one's project's fixed objectives.
+NB : The business logic is to be customized based on project's defined objectives.
 The goal here is to shed light on the working principle of Entity Framework and test it.

 Recommendations :
 - Using the ViewModel pattern throughout the implementation will enhance the code's efficiency and robustness.
 For instance, wrap the ObservableCollection of the ViewModel in a CollectionViewSource instead of using the Model's ObservableCollection, or simply use the ViewModel's collection.
 This will require modifying the DataGridView's DataContext on each window in the XAML code.